 who can build and create such a system for SME owners, and these critical documentation are normally stored in the Cloud with two-factor authentication and privileged access management.
 Another reason why documentation of your automated process is critical, is for knowledge transfer and accountability.

-There are many times when project managers and production line supervisors feign ignorance for not knowing a step in the process due to it being a new thing they’ve yet to learn or master.
+There are many times when project managers and production line supervisors feign ignorance for not knowing a step in the process due to it being a new thing they’ve yet to learn and excel in.
 With documentation, the SME owner can ensure that everyone from the top-down has access to these steps and processes, and if in doubt, they should have the necessary access to review and reference them.
 If any of your line managers leave the company, the documentation and its steps will become even more critical, as you can then pass on the knowledge to new incoming managers, without the need to physically conduct extensive training for them or worse, expect them to learn these new automated process by instinct or past experience without supervision or guidance.

 So there you have it, some points in helping the SME owner share and gain acceptance